daostack/arc.js-scripts/README.md

 * Your method may call `InitializeArcJs` for cases where you want to use Arc contracts (see scripts/example.ts).

-* Typescript is not necessary, but if you want you can easily create scripts using TypeScript by placing your .ts files in a "local_scripts" folder and running `npm run build` to compile them.
+* TypeScript is not necessary, but if you want you can easily create scripts using TypeScript by placing your .ts files in a "local_scripts" folder and running `npm run build` to compile them.
 The generated JavaScript will appear in the "build" folder.

     In any case, you can create your JavaScript script files however you want.

 * The build command (`npm run build`) will compile TypeScript files if any are found in a "local_scripts" folder that you may create for yourself.
 This folder would be excluded from the git repo and npm package.
 Generated JavaScript files will appear in the "build/local_scripts" folder.

 * You can start ganache with the command `npm run ganache`, migrate Arc contracts with `npm run migrateContracts` and create a Genesis DAO with `npm run createGenesisDao`.
+See more about Arc.js contract migration in the Arc.js documentation [here](https://daostack.github.io/arc.js/Migration/).